HR/Crypter/readme.md

 So check it out as well!

 ## Status
+The decryption functionality is being implemented for the next major release [v2.0](https://github.com/HR/Crypter/milestones/v2.0) in the "dev" branch.
+Feel free to send PRs to speed this up!

-All of the UI and functionality has been implemented.
+For the first release [v1.0](https://github.com/HR/Crypter/releases/tag/v1.0) (on master branch), all of the UI and the encryption functionality has been implemented.
 All internal modules are fully tested (100% coverage).
 Some end-to-end tests have been written (see test/ui/test.js) but end-to-end testing is still mostly a WIP.

-## Roadmap
-Decryption and more functionality will be implemented very soon in the coming releases.
-If you have any suggestions for features then please let me know!
+If you have any suggestions then please open an issue!

 ## Screens (some of them)
 <p align="center">